jravikumar97/CoAuthor-Network-Vizualization/README.md

 2. **Change Node Size**: Select between the number of citations, number of publications, or degree to adjust the node size dynamically.

 3. **View Author Details**: Click on a node (author) to see detailed information about the selected author, such as their name, title, country, and publication year.

-## Contributions

-Contributions are welcome!
-Feel free to open issues for bugs or feature requests, or submit a pull request for improvements.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.